-One of the lesser known dopamine functions is its role in memory.
-Though dopamine is not produced in the prefrontal cortex area of the brain, dopamine secretions in that area help facilitate memory processing.
-This is a highly delicate function of dopamine, so even the slightest variation in the number of dopamine secretions in the area can severely impact one's memory.
+One of the lesser-known functions of dopamine may be its role in memory.

+Dopamine secretions in the prefrontal cortex can help facilitate memory processing.
+This can be considered a highly delicate function of dopamine, so even the slightest variation in the number of dopamine secretions in the prefrontal cortex can severely impact one's memory.

-Dopamine can also be blamed for why we tend to remember things that interest us better than things we are not interested in.
-When something is interesting to us or excites us, we get a spike of dopamine because the experience of learning about that thing is pleasurable.
-The dopamine secretes in the prefrontal cortex, so our memory is activated, and we are more likely to remember the thing we are learning about.
-When we find the subject of focus boring, we do not have the same dopamine spike, so there is less dopamine in the prefrontal cortex, and thus it is harder for us to remember what we learned.
+Dopamine can also explain why we tend to be more prone to remembering things that interest us.
+When something is interesting or exciting to us, we may get a spike of dopamine because the learning experience was pleasurable.
+The dopamine secreted in the prefrontal cortex may activate our memory, helping us remember what we were learning.
+Conversely, when we find a subject boring, the lowered dopamine in the prefrontal cortex may make it harder for us to remember what we learned.

 Dopamine And Focus

-Another dopamine function that teachers may want to be aware of is its role in focus and attention.
-Dopamine responds to the optic nerves (those used for vision) to help someone focus their attention on a specific activity.
-When visually focusing on something, dopamine can help us keep things in our short-term memory.
-It is thought that low levels of dopamine in the prefrontal cortex may contribute to attention deficit disorder.
+Another function of dopamine can be its role in focus and attention.
+Dopamine generally responds to the optic nerves (the nerves used for vision) to help you focus your attention on a specific activity.
+When you are visually focusing on something, dopamine can help you remember it in your short-term memory.

 Dopamine And Happiness